Nico-Hammer/Full-Stack-JS-Assignment1/public/req.md

 # Column chart
 - [x] user specified gridline interval (10-100 inclusive)
 - [x] user specified label for the y-axis
-- [ ] values of the gridline must be on the right side of the graph (not possible but must mention that in report)
+- [z] values of the gridline must be on the right side of the graph (not possible but must mention that in report)
-- [ ] title centered at top of chart (not possible but must mention that in report)
+- [z] title centered at top of chart (not possible but must mention that in report)
-- [ ] y-axis label should be centered vertically and should not overlap with chart (likely handled automatically by API)
+- [x] y-axis label should be centered vertically and should not overlap with chart (likely handled automatically by API)
 - [x] horizontal gridlines (likely handled automatically by API)
-- [ ] value of each bar must be displayed at the top of the bar
+- [x] value of each bar must be displayed at the top of the bar
 - [x] label for each bar must be displayed below the bar
-- [ ] bars should be evenly distributed along the x-axis (likely handled automatically by API)
+- [x] bars should be evenly distributed along the x-axis (likely handled automatically by API)
-- [ ] each bars value should not exceed 400 or go below 0
+- [x] each bars value should not exceed 400 or go below 0